wacncontent/CustomizeTool/lastMonth/includes/custom-dns-web-site-understanding-dns-traffic-manager.md

 ###CNAME or Alias record

 A CNAME record maps a *specific* DNS name, such as **mail.contoso.com** or **www.contoso.com**, to another (canonical) domain name.
-In the case of Azure Websites using Traffic Manager, the canonical domain name is the **&lt;myapp>.trafficmanager.cn** domain name of your Traffic Manager profile.
-Once created, the CNAME creates an alias for the **&lt;myapp>.trafficmanager.cn** domain name.
-The CNAME entry will resolve to the IP address of your **&lt;myapp>.trafficmanager.cn** domain name automatically, so if the IP address of the website changes, you do not have to take any action.
+In the case of Azure Websites using Traffic Manager, the canonical domain name is the **&lt;myapp>.trafficmanager.net** domain name of your Traffic Manager profile.
+Once created, the CNAME creates an alias for the **&lt;myapp>.trafficmanager.net** domain name.
+The CNAME entry will resolve to the IP address of your **&lt;myapp>.trafficmanager.net** domain name automatically, so if the IP address of the website changes, you do not have to take any action.

 Once traffic arrives at Traffic Manager, it then routes the traffic to your website, using the load balancing method it is configured for.
 This is completely transparent to visitors to your website.
 They will only see the custom domain name in their browser.